edhaase/screeps-ai/README.md

-yield false | undefined; # paused until next tick yield true;		 # run again this tick if we have enough cpu yield promise;		 # put thread in pending state until promise completes, deliver on next pass
+yield false | undefined; # paused until next tick yield true;		 # run again this tick if we have enough cpu yield promise;		 # put thread in pending state until promise completes, deliver on next pass yield future;		 # similar to yielding a thread, but may resolve within the same tick
 ```

 ## Segment usage